CastlegateHOA/GoverningDocs/Documents/Rules and Regulations.md

 * The homeowner who is appealing will be asked to state their case and present any documentation that is applicable.
 * Each Board Member will have the opportunity to ask the homeowner specific questions regarding the appeal.
 * Upon completion of the question and answer period, the Board President will state that the appeal has been heard and the Board will make their decision in closed session.
 Then "Written Notice" will be given to the homeowner of the Board’s decision within seven (7) working days.
-* If the appeal is denied, the homeowner must bring the violation into compliance within fourteen (14) days.
-If the violation still exists after fourteen (14) days, the homeowner will be fined $100.00 every fourteen (14) days until the violation is corrected.
+* If the appeal is denied, the homeowner must bring the violation into compliance within twenty-one (21) days.
+If the violation still exists after twenty-one (21) days, the homeowner will be fined $200.00 every twenty-one (21) days until the violation is corrected.
 In addition, the Board of Directors may seek legal action to remedy the violation.

 ## Assessment Collection Policy